rashad3412/gymAppReact-/README.md

 # Day 1

 - Was able to get the navBar complete.
-- challenges i faced with the navBar was using flexbox getting the links align the way i wanted but i figured it out.
+- challenges I faced with the navBar was using flexbox getting the links align the way I wanted but i figured it out.
 - My Goal was to create a navBar that can toggle back and forth between each link I have.
 - My thinking process was to learn new ways to build a navbar and researching through google and using Youtube help me move forward with that.
 - Moving on to Day 2 do not overthink your work get it done and work at the best of your ability

+# Day 2

+- Was able to complete the hompage
+- challenges I faced was understanding how my divs work and flexbox.
+I eventually figured out how everything was working and how to orgainize my divs.
+- I also feel like I had patience to learn more about my errors and not getting fustrated.
+I ran into problems with a lot of real estate on the pages as well.
+I would like to work on filling up the page with content and not leaving a lot of space with nothing.
+- Overall day 2 was a good day and I am proud of my progress.